 - Teaching will continue to be supported through a range of online platforms, such as Microsoft Teams, Moodle and Talis Aspire reading lists, essay writing guides, and a whole host of other supporting materials.

-- We will continue to keep in touch with you via our weekly departmental emails and the GSD virtual common room, where our Directors of Student Experience will aim to touch base with you daily at 1 pm UK time.
+- We will continue to keep in touch with you via our weekly departmental emails and the Liberal Arts virtual common room.

 Arriving back on campus for your start date